Austin Wrongful Death Lawyer

 - Damages: The victim has surviving beneficiaries, children, or dependents who suffered damages resulting from the death.

 In 2013, a Texas woman was sentenced to 38 years in prison for causing a crash that killed two people and seriously injured one other.
 The woman had been drinking at a sports bar for several hours, and after she left the bar, she drove her pickup truck on the wrong side of the highway, causing a head-on crash.
 The woman’s blood alcohol level was three times the legal limit, and the bar’s security camera footage showed the woman had been stumbling when she left the bar.
 The sports bar’s insurer agreed to pay $1 million for the victims’ losses, and that sum was split three ways among the survivor and the estates of the deceased.

 The outcome of that case illustrates a point of Texas Civil Practice and Remedies Code, Section 71.001: The definition of “person” includes a corporation, and a corporation can be found negligent if its “agent” or “servant” acted with carelessness.
 A bartender who serves alcohol to an obviously intoxicated person could therefore be found negligent.

 In another case involving a drunk driver who caused a fatal crash, a jury awarded the victim’s family $16 million in damages, finding the driver’s employer negligent.
-During the trial, evidence was presented showing that the woman who caused the crash had previously shown up at work intoxicated, and on at least one occasion, another employee had to drive the woman home.
+During the trial, evidence was presented showing that the woman who caused the crash had previously shown up at work intoxicated on at least one occasion, requiring another employee to drive the woman home.
 But on the day of the fatal crash, the employer ordered the woman to leave work because she was intoxicated.
 Her blood alcohol level was .40 – five times the legal limit.
-A jury found the nursing home shared 65 percent of the fault in the accident.
+A jury found the employer shared 65 percent of the fault in the accident.

-Wrongful death cases in Austin may arise for a number of reasons, including:
+Wrongful death cases may arise for several reasons, including:

 - Vehicle accidents